Re44e/Re44e/README.md

 [![Gmail Badge](https://img.shields.io/badge/-Gmail-c14438?style=flat-square&logo=Gmail&logoColor=white&link=mailto:pitaplj@gmail.com)](pitaplj@gmail.com)

 ##
-<h4>Transdisciplinarity and persistence...</br>
+<h4>Transcending lines of code...</br>
-Knowledge is timeless...
-And through it, we discover the infinite that is in us...</h4>
+"Knowledge is timeless...
+And through it, we discover the infinite that is in us..."</h4>

 ##